pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_access-manager.md

 `
 ```

+Parameters:
-- Token (FString): Existing token with embedded permissions.
+- Token (FString): Token to revoke.
-- OnRevokeTokenResponse (FOnRevokeTokenResponse): Result delegate.
-You can also use FOnRevokeTokenResponseNative for a lambda.
+- OnRevokeTokenResponse (FOnRevokeTokenResponse): Delegate callback.
+You can also use FOnRevokeTokenResponseNative (lambda).

 ### Sample code

 Reference code
-- Set up your Unreal project and follow the ACTION REQUIRED lines before running.

 - C++
 - Blueprint

 #### Actor.h
 ```
 1